 There are several nutritional and herbal supplements that may provide natural relief for fibromyalgia symptoms, including the following:

-5-hydroxytryptophan – or 5-HTP for short – is a non-essential amino acid that’s often used as a natural remedy for depression and low mood, with studies suggesting it may be as effective as antidepressants (ii).
-It may also help with sleep difficulties, which are also associated with fibromyalgia (iii).
-Plus there’s some evidence that 5-HTP can reduce some of the pain and stiffness of fibromyalgia (iv).
+5-hydroxytryptophan – or 5-HTP for short – is a non-essential amino acid that’s often used as a natural remedy for depression and low mood, with studies suggesting it may be as effective as antidepressants (viii).
+It may also help with sleep difficulties, which are also associated with fibromyalgia (ix).
+Plus there’s some evidence that 5-HTP can reduce some of the pain and stiffness of fibromyalgia (x).

 St John’s Wort

-The traditional herbal remedy St John’s Wort may be at least as effective as conventional antidepressants in treating mild to moderate depression (v).
+The traditional herbal remedy St John’s Wort is often used for the relief of slightly low mood and mild anxiety, based on traditional use only.
+There’s some evidence it may be at least as effective as conventional antidepressants in treating mild to moderate depression (xi).
 This remedy may interact with some other medicines, so consult your GP before taking it if you’re on any kind of medication.

 Some experts believe the omega-3 fatty acids found in fish oils may help to reduce pain.
-One study suggests 59 per cent of volunteers with neck and back pain stopped taking painkillers after taking omega-3 supplements (vi).
-Other studies also suggest omega-3 fatty acids may also be useful as a natural treatment for depression (vii).
+One study suggests 59 per cent of volunteers with neck and back pain stopped taking painkillers after taking omega-3 supplements (xii).
+Other studies also suggest omega-3 fatty acids may also be useful as a natural treatment for depression (xiii).

 Conditions that cause joint pain such as osteoarthritis and rheumatoid arthritis are thought to be associated with fibromyalgia.
-Turmeric – a spice widely used in Indian cooking – is also used in Ayurvedic medicine (Indian herbal medicine) to treat the symptoms of arthritis, and some natural medicine practitioners believe its active ingredient, curcumin, provides natural pain relief.
+Turmeric – a spice widely used in Indian cooking – is also used in Ayurvedic medicine (Indian herbal medicine) to treat the symptoms of arthritis, and there is some evidence that its active ingredient, curcumin, may provide natural pain relief (xiv).